PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

 ## Requirements

 - WordPress 5.6 or higher.
 This plugin is tested with Wordpress 5.6
-- WooCommerce 4.9.0 or higher.
+- WooCommerce 4.9.0.
 This plugin is tested with WooCommerce v4.9.0
 - PHP v5.6 or higher
 - MySQL v5.6 or higher
 - DOKU account: